bkryza/decorest/README.rst

 of the same name.

-In case 2 arguments are provided, the second argument determines the actual query key name, which will be used in the request query (if for some reason it cannot be the same as the method argument name).
+In case 2 arguments are provided, the second argument determines the actual form field name, which will be used in the request form (if for some reason it cannot be the same as the method argument name).

 If a method has at least one :py:`@form` decorator attached, the `Content-type`